serokell/blog-posts/TON Contest/article.md

 Everyone should be using Nix for all their building needs!

-### Programming for TON Virtual Machine
+### Programming for TON

 The code of smart-contracts existing in the TON Network is executed by a virtual machine called TON Virtual Machine (TVM).
 More complex than most virtual machines, this one provides some quite unconvential capabilities, such as native support for continuations and data references.